RITIK100/practical.md/practical.md

     Enter a positive integer: 6
     1 Factorial of 6 = 720

-# PRACTICAL 20.
-Write a C Program to display Fibonacci Series using recursion,
+# 20. Write a C Program to display Fibonacci Series using recursion,

     #include<stdio.h>
     int Fibonacci(int);